michael-read/Akka-Content-Based-Router/README.md

 Additionally, we wanted the capability to run any number of microservice versions in the production environment at one time.
 We also wanted to build new microservices and immediately push them to production.
 These new microservices would be enabled for user acceptance testing / quality assurance through configuration but not available to current production users.
 Once user acceptance testing is completed these new versions could simply be turned on.
 This approach would ultimately remove the need for a majority of the development environment as well as the complete obsolescence of a staging environment, thus saving valuable resources and money.

-##The Concept - Content Based Message Routing
+##The Concept - Content-Based Message Routing
 Akka is one fantastic message driven platform and has variety message routers that are used primarily for load balancing.
 However, there are no routers out of the box that can be configured for content based message routing.
 The good news is that Akka provides APIs that allow for the construction of custom routing logic.

 To be honest, I've never been a big fan of content-based routing due to the additional overhead of inspecting the content and trying to make a decision on where to send it.
 My adage has always been stupid pipes are much faster than smart pipes.
 That said, I've changed my mind and now think that content-based message routing is the perfect use case to enable non-stop microservice operation and an enhanced continuous deliver model for the Akka platform.